discord-diabetes/diabetes-wiki/information/travel.md

 Travel with Diabetes can be daunting at first.
 Making sure your bag is packed with all of the necessary equipment and medication is only the beginning of the adventure.

 ## Packing your Supplies and Medications
-Make sure to bring enough of the medication you need to last one-and-a-half to two times the length of your travel plans.
+Make sure to bring enough of the medication and supplies you need to last one-and-a-half to two times the length of your travel plans.
 It is difficult to get replacement supplies and medications when you are traveling abroad, so it is best to have extra stuff just in case.

 When packing for your trip, you may be aware of the rule that all of your liquids must fit in one quart-sized ziplock bag.
 For travelers with medical conditions, you are allowed to bring another bag (or more if need be) to carry your medical liquids.
 They do not count towards your allotted one quart sized bag of liquids.